754Bree/Personal-portfolio-page-redone-/README.md

 ## Description

 ### This is a page containing alittle bit about myself and some programing languages I am fluent in.
 It also contains some of my work  and my contact details incase anyone would like to contact me.<br><strong>NOTE:</strong> The page is still subject to change.
+The page also has a projects section where it focuses on my personal work.
+Although not complete,feel free to check in the 'My Projects' section.

 ### Author's Name : Briana Odhiambo